nv-intl/nv-intl.github.io/wiki/devices.md

 Very expensive, high quality binoculars equipped with AN/PVS-14 objectives.

-The -AVS version has threading for AN/AVS-9 objectives that offer a higher light gain and a more detailed focus than AN/PVS-14 objectives.
+The -AVS version has threading for AN/AVS-9 objectives instead of AN/PVS-14 objectives.

 ### DTNVS
 * Type: Binoculars